w3bdesign/laravel-vue-ecommerce/README.md

 -   Laravel 9

--   Vue 3 with composition API
+-   Vue 3 with SFC and script setup syntax

 -   Pinia state management

+-   State persist with pinia-plugin-persist

 -   Form validation with Vee Validate and Yup